- Center for Integrated Agricultural Systems, University of Wisconsin-Madison

-- Strengthen local economies by expanding markets for Wisconsin agricultural producers and food entrepreneurs.
+- strengthening local economies and expanding markets for Wisconsin agricultural producers and food entrepreneurs,

-- Promote children’s health by providing fresh and minimally processed foods in schools and supporting the development of healthy eating habits.
+- promoting children’s health and providing fresh, minimally processed foods in schools and supporting the development of nutritious eating habits and

-- Increase children’s and communities’ knowledge about agriculture, food, nutrition and the environment.
+- increasing children’s and communities’ knowledge around agriculture, food, nutrition, and the environment.

 Subscribe to the Wisconsin Farm to School Newsletter to get success stories, grant opportunities, and updates delivered directly to your inbox.
 Subscribe here.